 3. Below is the text of the 'interim regime' as it appeared in the handbook in amendment number 27.
 It is available, together with section 46 and other deleted Sections and Annexes, in amendment number 27 and earlier copies of the Handbook which are archived on the web site of the NHS Employers organisation.
-Go to www.nhsemployers.org
+Go to www.nhsemployers.org for an individual staff member will be based on the proportion of these periods in which they are required to be on-call, as set out in paragraphs 2.37 to 2.42 below.

-2.35 Employees who are required to be available to provide on-call cover outside their normal working hours will be entitled to receive a
+2.35 Employees who are required to be available to provide on-call cover outside their normal working hours will be entitled to receive a pay enhancement.
+This enhancement recognises both their availability to provide cover and any advice given by telephone during periods of on-call availability.

 2.36.
 Subject to the provision for retention of current on-call provisions under the protection arrangements set out in paragraph 2.48, this enhancement will be based on the proportion of on-call periods in the rota when on-call cover is required.
 The on-call period in each week should be divided into nine periods of at least 12 hours.
-The enhancement for an individual staff member will be based on the proportion of these periods in which they are required to be on-call, as set out in paragraphs 2.37 to 2.42 below.
+The enhancement